30 Easy & Funny Baby Shower Game Ideas

 Baby Bingo

-This game was a hit at my sister’s baby shower!
-Before she started opening gifts, we handed out bingo cards with common baby shower gifts written on them—things like diapers, baby clothes, bottles, and blankets.
+This game was a hit at my friend’s baby shower.
+Before she started opening gifts, we handed out bingo cards with common baby shower gifts written on them, things like diapers, baby clothes, bottles, and blankets.
 As she unwrapped each present, guests marked off the matching item on their cards.
 The first person to get five in a row shouted “Bingo!” and won a small prize.
 It kept everyone engaged while she opened gifts, and people got really competitive, hoping she’d open the right thing next!

 Guess the Baby Food

-This one had everyone laughing!
-We bought several jars of baby food in different flavors—sweet potato, apple, peas, and even a weird one like turkey and gravy.
-Then, we took off the labels, and guests had to taste a spoonful and guess what it was.
-Some people were brave, while others hesitated, especially with the green ones!
-The person who guessed the most flavors correctly won.
+This one had everyone laughing and was one of the best games we played.
+We bought several jars of baby food in different flavors: sweet potato, apple, peas, and even a weird one like turkey and gravy.
+Then, we added them to separate bowls, and guests had to taste a spoonful and guess what it was.
+Some people were brave, while others hesitated, especially with the green ones and weird colors.
+My friend’s husband guessed the most flavors correctly.
 It was hilarious watching their reactions, especially when they got a surprise flavor they weren’t expecting.

 Don’t Say ‘Baby’